JuiceFV/Cats_Queue_Management_System/README.md

 ## Pre-Installation requirements
 It depends on method how you will install the application.
 * The easiest way is to use [Docker](https://www.docker.com/), therefore just install the Docker and follow [ahead](#instalation-using-docker).
 * The second option is to use setup.py.
 In this purpose merely install the [python 3](https://www.python.org/downloads/).
+Also we shall to have [PostgreSQL](https://www.postgresql.org/) database.
-* The third way is prettiy akin with second one, hence you also need the [python 3](https://www.python.org/downloads/).
+* The third way is prettiy akin with second one, hence you also need the [python 3](https://www.python.org/downloads/) and [PostgreSQL](https://www.postgresql.org/).

 ## Installation
 The common steps for all 3 cases are: